 Want to Request Services in another County?

-NOTE: The building is closed to in-person visits.
+NOTE: The building is open to in-person visits by appointment only.
 However, virtual services are available.

 Parking in Hackensack is mostly metered spots and some municipal lots and decks.
 Please allow yourself a few extra minutes to find a parking spot and take a minute to familiarize yourself with Hackensack’s parking rules .